ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 # Active Context: Professional Discord Trading Bot

 ## 🎯 Current Work Focus
+**CURRENT: ExchangeClientMock fetch_ticker Error Resolution**

+Successfully resolved critical error where Discord bot was failing to process XAU/USDT price requests due to missing `fetch_ticker` method in ExchangeClientMock.
+The error "Could not fetch price for XAU/USDT: 'ExchangeClientMock' object has no attribute 'fetch_ticker'" was fixed by implementing comprehensive async methods in the mock client to support all trading operations.

-**CURRENT: Discord Slash Command Interaction Error Resolution Complete**
+**Previous: Discord Slash Command Interaction Error Resolution Complete**

 Successfully resolved critical Discord interaction timeout errors that were causing slash commands to fail with "404 Not Found (error code: 10062): Unknown interaction" errors.
 Implemented comprehensive error handling for all defer calls in slash commands, preventing command crashes and improving user experience.